 No J-1 Foreign Residency Requirement

 Many J-1 exchange visitors are subject to a two-year foreign residency requirement, meaning they must return to their home countries for two years upon completion of their J-1 status before they are eligible to apply for H or L status, or to adjust to permanent resident status.

 However, these aliens can return to the United States on another type of visa such as O-1 without having first fulfilled their foreign residency requirement.
-This may make O-1 a more attractive option for those who were hoping to stay in the United States on an H-1B visa.
-However, it is important to keep in mind that although the alien may be able to work temporarily in the United States on an O-1 following the completion of their J-1 program, they will still not be able to adjust to permanent resident status without first either completing the foreign residency requirement or getting it waived.
-For more information on the J-1 foreign residency requirement, please click here.
+This may make O-1 a more attractive option for aliens currently or recently in J-1 status.
+It is important to keep in mind that although an alien may be able to work temporarily in the United States on an O-1 following the completion of her J-1 program, she will still not be eligible to adjust to permanent resident status without first either completing the foreign residency requirement or petitioning for it to be waived.
+(For more information on the J-1 foreign residency requirement, click here.)

 For more detailed information on the H-1B category, including minimum requirements and USCIS policies, refer to the following links:

 General H-1B Topics